-Mission/goals
+Mission/Goals

-The CMC should have a written mission statement with articulated goals
+The CMC should have a written mission statement with articulated goals that reflect these guidelines.

-- Collaboration-The mission statement, goal setting, and planning should be jointly developed by the CMC director, an administrator from the unit to which the CMC administratively reports, and faculty representatives. - Review-The mission statement and goals should be regularly reviewed and updated as needed. - Compliance-Goal setting should be in compliance with this document of CMC guidelines and appropriate accreditation standards.
+- Collaboration-The mission statement, goal setting, and planning should be jointly developed by the CMC director, an administrator from the unit to which the CMC administratively reports, and faculty representatives from the college or department of education. - Review-The mission statement and goals should be regularly reviewed and updated as needed. - Compliance-Goal setting should be in compliance with this document of CMC guidelines and appropriate accreditation standards.